 5.0 INSTRUMENTATION MONITORING

-Instrumentation functioning in the TSF currently consists of eight (8) slope inclinometers (SI) and eighty one (81) vibrating wire piezometers (VW).
+Instrumentation in the TSF consists of slope inclinometers (SI) and vibrating wire piezometers (VW).
 The as-built locations of the inclinometers and piezometers (organised by planes) is shown in plan view on Drawing 2012AB.07.

 5.2 Piezometers